workgena/awesome-hardware/mice/razer_deathadder/README.md

 Being the most popular product in the World has one drawback - every manufacturer wants to make own clone.
 And they did.
 DeathAdder has tons of competitors, some of them are really good and cheaper.
 But the Elite is at the top.

- then DeathAdder Elite.Notice.
-The **Razer Mamba** has different shape, it is heavy.
-But the new "Mamba HyperFlux" is different story, better shape, reasonable weight.
-Mamba HyperFlux even better(more comfortable) then DeathAdder Elite.
+**Notice.** The **Razer Mamba** has different shape and is heavy - not recommended.
+But the new "Mamba HyperFlux" is different - better shape, reasonable weight.
+Mamba HyperFlux even more comfortable then DeathAdder.

+**Notice.** Latest Mamba - **Razer Mamba Elite** is a grate alternative to DeathAdder.
+Check out the [comparison video](https://youtu.be/_q1Ai2sRRLc).

 ## Why is it awesome?
 DeathAdder has been one of the most popular gaming mouse ever since its initial release in 2006.
 It is comfortable for every-day usage.
 The mouse has "everything right".